Map: Where university protesters have been arrested across the United States - KESQ

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Melissa Alonso, Chris Boyette, Josh Campbell, Nicquel Ellis, Ashley Killough, Ed Lavandera, Devon Sayers, John Miller, Raja Razek, Rebekah Riess, Taylor Romine, Amy Simonson, Sara Smart, Joe Sutton, Jillian Sykes, Zenebou Sylla, Alicia Wallace and Elizabeth Wolfe contributed to this report
+CNN’s Melissa Alonso, Camila Bernal, Chris Boyette, Josh Campbell, Sarah Dewberry, Nicquel Ellis, Lucy Kafanov, Ashley Killough, Jeffrey Kopp, Ed Lavandera, Jamiel Lynch, John Miller, Raja Razek, Rebekah Riess, Taylor Romine, Andy Rose, Devon Sayers, Amy Simonson, Sara Smart, Joe Sutton, Jillian Sykes, Zenebou Sylla, Cindy Von Quednow, Alicia Wallace and Elizabeth Wolfe contributed to this report